StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   | enclose       | Specifies the character that is used to wrap the field values in the data file according to [RFC4180](https://www.rfc-editor.org/rfc/rfc4180) when the data file is in CSV format.
 Type: single-byte character.
 Default value: `NONE`.
 The most prevalent characters are single quotation mark (`'`) and double quotation mark (`"`).<br>All special characters (including row separators and column separators) wrapped by using the `enclose`-specified character are considered normal symbols.
 StarRocks can do more than RFC4180 as it allows you to specify any single-byte character as the `enclose`-specified character.<br>If a field value contains an `enclose`-specified character, you can use the same character to escape that `enclose`-specified character.
 For example, you set `enclose` to `"`, and a field value is `a "quoted" c`.
 In this case, you can enter the field value as `"a ""quoted"" c"` into the data file. |
   | escape        | Specifies the character that is used to escape various special characters, such as row separators, column separators, escape characters, and `enclose`-specified characters, which are then considered by StarRocks to be common characters and are parsed as part of the field values in which they reside.
 Type: single-byte character.
 Default value: `NONE`.
 The most prevalent character is slash (`\`), which must be written as double slashes (`\\`) in SQL statements.<br>**NOTE**<br>The character specified by `escape` is applied to both inside and outside of each pair of `enclose`-specified characters.<br>Two examples are as follows:<ul><li>When you set `enclose` to `"` and `escape` to `\`, StarRocks parses `"say \"Hello world\""` into `say "Hello world"`.</li><li>Assume that the column separator is comma (`,`).
 When you set `escape` to `\`, StarRocks parses `a, b\, c` into two separate field values: `a` and `b, c`.</li></ul> |

-- `COLUMNS TERMINATED BY`

-  Specifies the column separator used in the data file.
-By default, if you do not specify this parameter, this parameter defaults to `\t`, indicating tab.
-The column separator you specify must be the same as the column separator used in the data file.
-Otherwise, the load job fails due to inadequate data quality, and its `State` is displayed as `CANCELLED`.

-  Broker Load jobs are submitted according to the MySQL protocol.
-StarRocks and MySQL both escape characters in the load requests.
-Therefore, if the column separator is an invisible character such as tab, you must add a backslash (\) preceding the column separator.
-For example, you must input `\\t` if the column separator is `\t`, and you must input `\\n` if the column separator is `\n`.
-Apache Hive™ files use `\x01` as their column separator, so you must input `\\x01` if the data file is from Hive.

-  > **NOTE**
-  >
-  > - For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.
-  > - Null values are denoted by using `\N`.
-For example, a data file consists of three columns, and a record from that data file holds data in the first and third columns but no data in the second column.
-In this situation, you need to use `\N` in the second column to denote a null value.
-This means the record must be compiled as `a,\N,b` instead of `a,,b`. `a,,b` denotes that the second column of the record holds an empty string.

 - `column_list`

   Specifies the column mapping between the data file and the StarRocks table.
 Syntax: `(<column_name>[, <column_name> ...])`.
 The columns declared in `column_list` are mapped by name onto the StarRocks table columns.